-f) Continuing Program Administrator's credential Candidates for the continuing Program Administrator's credential must have the initial program administrator's credential, have completed 15 credits or their equivalent of applicable study since receiving the initial credential (at least six of these credits must be taken after the completion of one year of service as a Program Administrator), have completed three years of experience as a Program Administrator, and complete the approved program, meeting all state and program generic standards and competencies.
-See the Chairperson, Department of Curriculum and Instruction for detailed programs and instructions.
+- f) Continuing Program Administrator's credential Candidates for the continuing Program Administrator's credential must have the initial program administrator's credential, have completed 15 credits or their equivalent of applicable study since receiving the initial credential (at least six of these credits must be taken after the completion of one year of service as a Program Administrator), have completed three years of experience as a Program Administrator, and complete the approved program, meeting all state and program generic standards and competencies.
+See the Chairperson, Department of Curriculum and Instruction for detailed programs and instructions. - g) Superintendent's certification Initial or continuing school superintendent's certificates may be earned by students enrolled in the Department of Doctoral Studies in Educational Leadership.
+See the Chairperson of that department for details. - h) Montessori teaching certification.